whysush/DrawEQ/README.md

 | double-click | flatten one octave |
 | `Ctrl+Z` | undo, a whole stroke at a time rather than a pixel at a time |

-The **Node** tool is the one worth understanding.
+The Node tool is the one worth understanding.
 Draw, and you get bands.
 Drag a band, and the curve rewrites itself to match.
 Draw again and it re-fits.
 Gesture and precision in the same tool.

-Slots behave how you'd expect: click to select the one you're drawing into, shift-click to store, alt-click to clear, right-click to set it as the morph target.
+Slots behave how you would expect: click to select the one you are drawing into, shift-click to store, alt-click to clear, right-click to set it as the morph target.

 ---